 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, the Department for International Trade (DIT) reported total carbon emissions of approximately 1,167,000 kg CO2e.
 This figure includes Scope 1 emissions of about 2,000 kg CO2e, Scope 2 emissions of approximately 938,000 kg CO2e, and Scope 3 emissions of around 227,000 kg CO2e.
-Comparatively, in 2022, DIT's total emissions were about 859,000 kg CO2e, with Scope 1 at 2,000 kg CO2e, Scope 2 at 716,000 kg CO2e, and Scope 3 at 152,000 kg CO2e.
-This indicates a significant increase in total emissions year-on-year, primarily driven by Scope 2 emissions.
-Over the past few years, DIT's emissions have fluctuated, with 2021 reporting total emissions of approximately 737,000 kg CO2e, including 173,000 kg CO2e from Scope 1, 445,000 kg CO2e from Scope 2, and 119,000 kg CO2e from Scope 3.
-In 2020, emissions were about 1,161,000 kg CO2e, and in 2019, they were approximately 1,170,000 kg CO2e.
-Currently, DIT has not set specific reduction targets or initiatives, nor does it participate in any climate pledges or frameworks such as the Science Based Targets initiative (SBTi).
+Comparatively, in 2022, DIT's total emissions were about 859,000 kg CO2e, indicating a significant increase in emissions year-on-year.
+The breakdown for 2022 shows Scope 1 emissions at 2,000 kg CO2e, Scope 2 at approximately 716,000 kg CO2e, and Scope 3 at around 152,000 kg CO2e.
+Looking back further, in 2021, total emissions were about 737,000 kg CO2e, with Scope 1 at 173,000 kg CO2e, Scope 2 at approximately 445,000 kg CO2e, and Scope 3 at around 119,000 kg CO2e.
+The trend indicates a rise in emissions over the years, with 2020 reporting 1,161,000 kg CO2e, 2019 at 1,170,000 kg CO2e, and 2018 at 1,034,000 kg CO2e.
+Currently, DIT has not set specific reduction targets or initiatives, nor does it participate in any climate pledges or SBTi (Science Based Targets initiative) commitments.
 The emissions data is not cascaded from any parent organization, indicating that DIT's reporting is independent.
-Overall, while DIT has made strides in emissions reporting, the lack of defined reduction targets highlights an area for potential improvement in their climate commitments.
+Overall, while DIT has made strides in emissions reporting, the lack of reduction targets highlights an area for potential improvement in their climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents